Allyson Inez Ford, MA, LPCC (she/her)

 About Allyson:

 Additionally, I am mixed race, queer and neurodivergent.
 I am also a parent.
-These important aspects of my identity have shaped my life experiences and influence the ways in which I practice therapy.
+These important aspects of my identity have shaped my life experiences and influence the ways in which I show up as a therapist.
 Due to my own experiences with things like racism, sexism and ableism, I don’t shy away from these topics as they come up in therapy.
 I consider myself an activist outside of my therapist role, and view parenting as a powerful way to shape the next generation into a more equal, liberated society.

 I truly care for all of my clients, and work diligently to help them recover and reclaim agency over their lives.
 There are few greater joys for me than watching a client find healing and personal freedom.
 This work is so meaningful to me and I am honored to be considered a part of your healing journey.